abbreviatedman/spellbound/data/quotes.md

 545
 00:31:26,453 --> 00:31:29,650
-- oh, for hours we would...
+- oh, for hours we would…
 - Bigby, please.

 546